richardschoen/howtostuff/installmariadbonibmi.md

 ```
 edit /QOpenSys/etc/mariadb/server.cnf
 uncomment #bind-address=0.0.0.0 so it looks like: bind-address=0.0.0.0
-save server.conf
+save server.cnf
 ```
 ***For a more secure server only listen on IP address 127.0.0.1/localhost***

 Run the following command to start MariaDB database server daemon.
 ```
-cd '/QOpenSys/pkgs' ; /QOpenSys/pkgs/bin/mysqld_safe --datadir='/QOpenSys/var/lib/mariadb/data'
+cd /QOpenSys/pkgs ; /QOpenSys/pkgs/bin/mysqld_safe --datadir='/QOpenSys/var/lib/mariadb/data'
 ```
-***The server start will lock up the terminal window so you may want to submit the job from a submitted job on the IBM i - TODO***
+***The server start will lock up the terminal window so you may want to submit the job from a submitted job on the IBM i - SAMPLE TODO***

 This following command can be used from any bash session to stop the server.
 ```